 How many times has someone told you to “take a hike”?
-Chances are they weren’t concerned with your health.
-When it comes to trying to get healthy and spending time together as a family, going for a hike is a great option.
-Here are some ways you can turn a hike into more than a walk.
+Chances are they weren’t concerned with your cardiovascular health.
+When it comes to getting healthy and spending time together as a family, going for a hike is a great option.
+Here are some ways that you can turn a hike into more than just a walk.

-Places to go – Depending upon which state you live, you should be able to find local parks, state parks or national forests nearby that you can explore.
+Depending upon where you live, you can find local parks, state parks, and national forests nearby to explore.
 You don’t have to travel long distances to find a great place to hike.
-If you can’t find an established area to hike, perhaps you can someone with several acres that will allow you to hike on their property.
+If you can’t find an established area to hike, perhaps you know someone with several acres that will allow you to hike on their property.
 Remember to always ask for permission and to leave the property better than when you found it.

-Safety concerns – No matter where you choose to go on your hike, it is a good idea to bring along a first aid kit.
+No matter where you choose to go on your hike, it’s a good idea to bring along a first aid kit.
 It doesn’t have to be big, but should hold the basics.
 Plan out the route of your hike so you know what to expect as far as terrain is concerned.
-Let several people know when you will leave home, how long you plan to stay and when you expect to return.
-It is also wise to check in periodically if you plan to be gone all day or longer.
+Let several people know when you will leave home, how long you plan to stay, and when you expect to return.
+It’s also wise to check in periodically if you plan to be gone all day or longer.

-Nature watch – Being outdoors in nature can be relaxing and full of wonder.
-Children that are hiking with you will especially marvel at the sights and sounds if they have never been hiking before.
-Choose specific animals you will try to find while on your hike.
+Being outdoors in nature can be relaxing and full of wonder.
+Children will especially marvel at the sights and sounds if they have never been hiking before.
+Choose specific animals to find while on your hike.
 You may also want to try to identify the trees along the path.
-Rather than removing items from the hike, take along a camera to capture the item on film.
+Rather than removing items from the hike, take along a camera to capture the them on film.

-Bird watching – Bird watching is an activity that enthusiasts around the world enjoy.
-You can check a book out of the library that has pictures of the birds in your area.
-You may also be able to find similar information online.
-Some websites will include bird call audio so you can listen as well as “watch” for birds on your hike.
+Bird watching is an activity that enthusiasts around the world enjoy.
+Check a bird book out of the library or find similar information online.
+Some websites include bird call audio so that you can listen as well as watch for birds on your hike.
 Start with a list of birds you expect to see.
 Check them off as you find them and see if you can add any that aren’t on your list.

-Scavenger hunt – Children, as well as adults, love a scavenger hunt.
-Someone creates a list of items to find while on a hike.
-The list could include: Red oak leaf, moss on a standing tree (look on the northern side), a heart-shaped rock, raccoon footprints or anything you can imagine.
-Again, rather than removing the items from nature, choose to carry a camera to keep track of the items you find and leave them where you find them for others to enjoy.
+Children, as well as adults, love a scavenger hunt.
+Create a list of items to find while on a hike.
+The list can include things like red oak leaf, moss on a standing tree (look on the northern side), a heart-shaped rock, raccoon footprints, ferns, the major indigenous trees of the region, a bird’s nest, a bee hive, and more.
+Again, rather than removing some of these items from their habitat, carry a camera to keep track of the items that you find and leave them where you find them for others to enjoy.

-A hike can be a relaxing event or it can be a flurry of activity depending upon your own desires.
-When Dad and the family decide to ‘take a hike,’ it is sure to be a refreshing way to improve your health and your relationships.
+A hike can be a relaxing stroll or a flurry of activity.
+Either way it’s a refreshing way to improve your health and your relationships.